 i just keep thinking about that line from the movie stand by me...

-"i never had any friends later like the ones i had when i was 12. geez, does anyone?"
+"i never had any friends later like the ones i had when i was 12. geez, does anyone?"but for me, it's coworkers and i was 19-30 years old.

 when i left the newspaper, i didn't realize what a great thing we all had. since i was so young when i started, i guess i thought every job would be like that. it's just not. we had something special and i'll always cherish those years and the relationships i was able to form because of them.